All Wrestling Organization: 2014

 "The 11th Plague" took place in Jaffa on March 29, 2014.
 The card saw the Israeli championship change hands as Rixon Ruas defeated Ken Kerbis to become the new Israeli champion.
 The main event featured a 9-man battle royal for the AWO championship.
 Ken Kerbis was the last man standing and was crowned the new AWO champion.

 "AWO Revolution" took place in Jaffa of April 26, 2014.
 The card included: In the opening match, Shay Blanco & Idan Boulder beat Da Style and a returning Da Shannell in a highly exciting match, Mad Zenzero beat Hellboy, Rixon Roas successfully defended his Israeli championship for the first time against Kronos who attacked him after the match ended, Ataman pinned "Blondevil" and AWO champion Ken Kerbis beat Adi Hurvitz and retained his title.
 After the match, Kronos attacked Kerbis and raised the AWO championship.

-On May 29, 2014 the promotion made their debut show in Haifa, the show was taped and was broadcast on the Ego Total channel.
-"WrestleFest III" took place on June 26, 2014 and saw the debut of former WWE superstars Carlito and Chris Masters (who won the AWO championship), as well as the return of Ivan Markov as he faced the Ataman in a brutal hardcore match.
+On May 29, 2014, the promotion made their debut show in Haifa, the show was taped and was broadcast on the Ego Total channel.
+"WrestleFest III" took place on June 26, 2014, and saw the debut of former WWE superstars Carlito and Chris Masters (who won the AWO championship), as well as the return of Ivan Markov as he faced the Ataman in a brutal hardcore match.
 This show was also broadcast on Ego Total as well as the main Ego channel.

 The promotion ran a 2-day tour called "International Mayhem" which took place on the 5th and 6 December 2014.
 The first show took place in Kafr Qara and the second show in Jaffa, both shows featured wrestlers from 7 different countries.

 2015

-On January 15, 2015 the promotion returned to Jaffa for "In Your Face" which saw Chris Korvinn defends the AWO championship against Mad Zenzero in the main event.
+On January 15, 2015, the promotion returned to Jaffa for "In Your Face" which saw Chris Korvinn defends the AWO championship against Mad Zenzero in the main event.

-On June 27, 2015 the promotion returned to Tira for 4th edition of "WrestleFest" which saw The Arabian Horse defeats Lev Bar-Tera for the vacant AWO championship.
+On June 27, 2015, the promotion returned to Tira for 4th edition of "WrestleFest" which saw The Arabian Horse defeats Lev Bar-Tera for the vacant AWO championship.
 The event took place in the brand new AWO Arena.

-"WrestleChurch 2" took place on July 19, 2015 at Kafr Yasif.
+"WrestleChurch 2" took place on July 19, 2015, at Kafr Yasif.
 Eyal Smiley won a battle royal to become the number 1 contender for the AWO championship which he later on won in the main event when he defeated The Arabian Horse in front of a crowd of over 200 fans.

-On August 12, 2015 the promotion came back for another show in the AWO Arena at Tira, the show was called "Beatdown!" and it was showcased by the arrival of Chaos who came to defend his UEWA European heavyweight championship against Mad Zenzero and Ray Noceros.
+On August 12, 2015, the promotion came back for another show in the AWO Arena at Tira, the show was called "Beatdown!" and it was showcased by the arrival of Chaos who came to defend his Union of European Wrestling Alliances European Heavyweight Championship against Mad Zenzero and Ray Noceros.